olofhellman/SinteraptSupportFiles/docs/Atomtypes.md

 Each atomtype has a property called "color"

-A color is composed of a red component, a green component, and a blue component.
+A color is composed of a red component, a green component, and a blue component, each of which ranges from 0 to 1.  a color of all 0.0 is black.
+A color of all 1.0 is white.

-Here's a script which makes the "fe" atomtype red:
+Here's a script which makes the "fe" atomtype an appropriate Iron-ish red:

 ```
 tell application "Sinterapt"